 About pine nuts

 There are only a few varieties of pine trees from which pine nuts can be produced.
-The Jalghoza pine nuts from Afghanistan come from the naturally growing pines of the Hindu Kush mountains between Afghanistan and Pakistan.
+The Jalghoza pine nuts from Afghanistan originate from the naturally growing pine trees in the Hindu Kush mountains between Afghanistan and Pakistan.

-Pine nuts are the seeds of the pine trees and are harvested in a thick, dark need to be removed manually by hand.
-The cones are collected by families and gently heated until the seeds fall out.
+Pine nuts are the seeds of pine cones.
+The grains lie in a thick, dark shell to be removed manually by hand.
+The boils are collected by families, and gently heated until the seeds fall out.

 The Jalghoza pine nuts from Afghanistan are rarely found in Europe.
 They are extra large, very flavorful and melt in the mouth with a butter and floral flavor.
 They are good for pesto, salads, cakes or as snacks..

-Afghanistan has suffered from war and conflict for up to 40 years, with hundreds of thousands killed and millions displaced.
-The fighting has had a devastating effect on Afghan society, with insecurity, widespread poverty and a lack of base social services in large parts of the country.
+Afghanistan has suffered from war and conflict for up to 40 years, with hundreds of thousands killed and millions driven on the run.
+The fighting has had a devastating effect on Afghan society, with insecurity, widespread poverty and a lack of basic social services in large parts of the country.

-Of the total population of just over 35 million people, more than a third live in extreme poverty and over six million are dependent on emergency aid.
+Of the total population of just over 35 million people, more than a third live in extreme poverty and over six million depend on emergency aid.

 Afghans are extremely resilient but urgently need trade, jobs and income.